SrGabo27/hogwarts-dotnet-api/README.md

 ![Image of Yaktocat](https://i.pinimg.com/originals/c7/1c/b8/c71cb81fcd65b4f3b0bd824f26ef7e06.png)

-# Hogwarts Institutional Portal
+# Hogwarts Institutional Api

-Institutional portal of the Hogwarts School of Witchcraft and Wizardry.
+Institutional api for new student applications of the Hogwarts School of Witchcraft and Wizardry.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.
+This project was generated with dotnet version 5.0.205

-## Development server
+## Set up development server

-Run `yarn` for install dependencies.
+Run `dotnet restore` for install dependencies.

+For the database set up, the [EF Core command-line tools](https://docs.microsoft.com/en-us/ef/core/cli/) must be installed.

+Run `dotnet ef database update` to create the Database and apply the initial migrations.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `dotnet watch run` for a dev server. the main endpoint is `https://localhost:5001/api`.
 The app will automatically reload if you change any of the source files.

+Visit `https://localhost:5001/swagger/` for test the api thru Swagger interface

 ## Code scaffolding